Pink Moon: Music and lyrics

-Characterized as a fusing of "beauty and melancholy," the tracks on Pink Moon explore themes such as lust, depression and "the slimmest rays of hope," according to Josh Jackson of Paste Magazine.
+Characterized as a fusing of "beauty and melancholy," the tracks on Pink Moon explore themes such as lust, depression and "the slimmest rays of hope," according to Josh Jackson of Paste.
 Released two years before Drake's death in November 1974, at the age of twenty-six, the lyrical content of Pink Moon has often been attributed to Drake's ongoing battle with depression.

 The songs are shorter than on his previous albums, with a total album running time of just over twenty-eight minutes.

 Artwork

 Keith Morris was the photographer who took Drake's photo for the cover of Five Leaves Left and he was commissioned to photograph Drake for the cover of Pink Moon.
 However, the photos were not used as Drake's rapidly deteriorating appearance, hunched figure and blank expression were not considered good selling points.
 Island's creative director Annie Sullivan, who oversaw the shoot, recalled the difficulty in making a decision around the cover of the LP: "I remember going to talk to [Nick], and he just sat there, hunched up, and even though he didn't speak, I knew the album was called Pink Moon, and I can't remember how he conveyed it, whether he wrote it down ... he wanted a pink moon.
 He couldn't tell me what he wanted, but I had 'pink moon' to go on."
 Island picked a piece of surrealist Dalí-esque art by Michael Trevithick, who was incidentally a friend of Drake's sister Gabrielle.
 Although Drake was not outspoken in his opinion on the cover art of Pink Moon, many close to him felt that he approved.

 David Sandison stated that he found the original framed artwork for Pink Moon in among the debris of the basement room that Island later allocated to him as his office, and he took it home and hung it on the wall of his house for several years, before eventually presenting it to Drake's parents.
 An undated photo of Drake's music room at his parents' house in Tanworth-in-Arden shows what appears to be the artwork hanging on the wall.